Social Media Syndication Made Simple

 The 80/20 Approach

 We develop something called an “80/20 Schedule.”
 The power of this schedule is that it’s a proactive way of getting all of your social media posts organized 30-60 days in advance.
-80% of your content is planned to specifically talk about your industry.
+80% of your content is planned to specifically talk about your industry to reach relevant audiences.
 Here we add stats, case studies, industry news, quotes from prominent industry experts, etc. The other 20% focuses on you and what you have to offer, what makes your business or company unique.

 How Can I Get More Traffic From Social Networks?

-One of the most important things that you can do to increase traffic to your website is to make sure that you have a good presence on social networks.
-If you have a lot of followers on Twitter, Facebook and Instagram, then you will naturally attract more visitors to your site, which in return, will give you potential customers.
+One type of campaign you can do to increase traffic to your website is to make sure that you have a good presence on social networks.
+If you have a lot of followers on Twitter, Facebook and Instagram, then you will naturally attract more visitors to your site, which in return, will attract more ideal customers.
 If you’re in the business to business market, you’ll also find yourself using LinkedIn more.
 Referral traffic can be very important to your overall acquisition rates.

 However, even if you don’t have a large following yet, you still need to keep up with what your friends and colleagues are doing online.
 By reading their updates, commenting on their posts and liking their pictures, you can help build up a reputation for yourself as someone who is active on social networks.